 PDF download Download Article

-Peace sign (☮) The world-famous peace symbol consists of a circle with a vertical line down the middle and 2 angled lines pointing down from the center.
+1. Carter says the peace sign is the most universal symbol for peace.[1]
+The symbol consists of a circle with a vertical line down the middle and 2 angled lines pointing down from the center.
 British graphic designer Gerald Holton created it for the 1958 nuclear disarmament march.
-It’s better known today as a symbol of peace and protests in the 1960s, and appears on a variety of pop culture items, including t-shirts, posters, jewelry, and even as peace sign emojis.[1]
+It’s better known today as a symbol of peace and protests in the 1960s, and appears on a variety of pop culture items, including t-shirts, posters, jewelry, and even as peace sign emojis.[2]

 • Origin: UK and U.S.